i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/6-PWM-Motor-Speed/README.md

 <br/>
 DC brush motor rotation speed can be controlled by using PWM.
 DC brush motor uses very high power supply than MCU thus a driver circuit is needed to control direction and speed.
-Saperate the circuitory adds the advantage which protects the MCU from damage if fault occurs at driver circuit.
+Saperation of driver and MCU circuitory adds the advantage which protects the MCU from damage if fault occurs at driver circuit.
 <br/>

 ![DC Brush Motor Driver](https://github.com/user-attachments/assets/633dbbe0-339f-41f6-a6da-73c433815a58)